Periklismant/oPIEC/README.md

 ### Instructions: Installation and Execution

+These instructions describe the installation of oPIEC on a Debian GNU/Linux or mac OS machine with Python 3, pip, setuptools and virtualenv.
+However, some steps/commands change in the case of Windows.
+Also, Windows users may need install [MinGW/MSYS](http://www.mingw.org/wiki/MSYS) and [git for Windows](https://gitforwindows.org/) before proceeding with these instructions.

-To download oPIEC, open a terminal and follow these steps:
+Firstly, open a terminal and follow these steps:

 1. ``` git clone https://github.com/Periklismant/oPIEC ``` in the folder of your preference.